youssafB/DIAGNOSIS-OF-COVID-19-AND-ITS-CLINICAL-SPECTRUM/README.md

   - View the Jupyter Notebook for EDA [here](link_to_jupyter_notebook).

  ## 3 Data Preprocessing:
   - Objective: Transform the data into a suitable format for building the machine learning model.
   - Data Preprocessing Strategy: In my data preprocessing strategy, I adopt an iterative approach that begins with essential preprocessing activities such as encoding categorical variables and handling missing values.

  ## 4 Modeling:
-        Goal: Build machine learning models that fulfill our defined objective.
+  -Goal: Build machine learning models that fulfill our defined objective.
-        View the Jupyter Notebook for Modeling [here](link_to_jupyter_notebook).
+  -View the Jupyter Notebook for Modeling [here](link_to_jupyter_notebook).